Splitting of the Breast: Reception

-Comic Book Resources' listed Shinji's absorption inside Leliel as one of the ten times "Neon Genesis Evangelion was too disturbing for its own good".
+According to Yahoo! website, the episode's gory conclusion delivers on the action, but "the greatest intrigue shifts to the vivid illustration of internal conflicts".
+Comic Book Resources listed Shinji's absorption inside Leliel as one of the ten times "Neon Genesis Evangelion was too disturbing for its own good".
 Another Comic Book Resources editor, Eduardo Luquin, criticized Shinji's initial overconfidence before Leliel's battle.
 Other reviewers were more appreciative.
 Digitally Obsessed's Joel Cunningham called the race to save Shinji "very interesting" and said this element of the episode is "nicely offset with Shinji's introspective moments".
 Anime News Network's Martin Theron praised "Splitting of the Breast" and the other episodes of the arc, and actor Spike Spencer's "top-rate work" as Shinji in the English dub; his colleague James Beckett similarly lauded it, saying: "I was shown how a series could confront and dismantle its audience's expectations in a way that was exhilarating to watch".
 Fangoria wrote: "There's something especially horrifying about an Angel that weaponizes quantum physics".
 Looper praised Leliel's design as one of the "coolest" in the series and "awesome".

 According to Comic Book Resources, the opening official video of the anime series Chainsaw Man contains a reference to the scene in which Unit 01 escapes from Leliel.